 First-time (freshman) college applicants must meet the following requirements.

-1. Students being considered for CSTEP must identify as African-American, Hispanic/Latino, American Indian or Alaskan native or meet an economic eligibility requirement set by the New York State Education Department
+1. Students being considered for STEM must identify as African-American, Hispanic/Latino, American Indian or Alaskan native or meet an economic eligibility requirement set by the New York State Education Department

 2. Students must indicate a serious interest in majoring in a STEM area, health professions, or a career leading to professional licensure

-There is not a separate admission application for HEOP or CSTEP.
+There is not a separate admission application for HEOP or STEM.
 Students should follow the steps listed for all NYU Applicants.

 It is important that the application, all supporting materials including artistic portfolio (if applicable) are received by the NYU deadline.
 Students can apply for: